MacDownApp/macdown/assets/demo.md

 # Graph Visualization

-Two graph visualization grammer are supported, mermaid and graphviz.
+Two graph visualization grammar are supported, mermaid and graphviz.
 To enable these features, options `Mermaid` and/or `Graphviz` in `MacDown` -> `Perferences...` -> `Rendering` should be checked.

 # Mermaid